0xjei/SawChain/processor/README.md

 A Create Event Type transaction is invalid if one of the following conditions occurs:
 * Timestamp is not set.
 * No id specified.
-* Provided value for typology doesn't match any possible value.
+* Typology doesn't match one any possible value.
 * No name specified.
 * No description specified.
 * The signer is not the System Admin.
 * The id belongs to another Event Type.
-* At least one Task Type state address is not a valid Task Type address.
+* At least one Task Type address is not well-formatted or not exists.
-* At least one specified Task Type doesn't exist.
-* At least one Product Type state address is not a valid Product Type address.
+* At least one Product Type address is not well-formatted or not exists.
-* At least one specified Product Type doesn't exist.
-* At least one Event Parameter Type state address is not a valid Event Parameter Type address.
+* At least one Event Parameter Type address is not well-formatted or not exists.
-* At least one specified Event Parameter Type doesn't exist.
 * No derived products specified for an event with transformation typology.
-* At least one derived Product Type state address is not a valid Product Type address.
+* At least one Product Type address is not well-formatted or not exists.
-* At least one specified derived Product Type doesn't exist.
 * At least one derived Product Type doesn't match a valid derived product for enabled Product Types.

 ### Create Property Type